Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Naloxone is safe to give to a person who is unconscious because of an opioid overdose.
 If you are unsure of the cause of unconsciousness, giving naloxone is not likely to cause further harm to the person.
 Naloxone will not reverse overdoses from other drugs, such as alcohol, benzodiazepines, or psychostimulants (e.g., cocaine, amphetamines, etc.).

 In rare situations, a person may have a life threatening allergy to naloxone.
-However, Health Canada states that the nasal spray should still be administered “as the outcome is likely better than not administering it”.
-Health Canada also warns that the nasal spray method may not be appropriate for young children and pregnant women.
+However, Health Canada states that the naloxone should still be administered “as the outcome is likely better than not administering it”.

 When administering naloxone: